Castles on the Rhine!!

 Switzerland, Germany, France, and the Netherlands.

-Germany's legendary Rhine River takes us through
+Germany's legendary Rhine River take us through

 the most incredible scenery imaginable!!

 • Vineyards Galore